djedjethai/gokfk-regent/README.md

-# Fork from Confluent-kafka-go Schema-registry(https://github.com/confluentinc/confluent-kafka-go/tree/master/schemaregistry)
+# Fork from Confluent-kafka-go Schema-registry

-** kfk-schemaregistry is a fork from Confluent's Golang client as it does not implement the protobuf Record-Name-Strategy(and they do not merge the PR)** .
-So this fork would be benefic only for those in need of this fonctionality
+**kfk-schemaregistry is a fork of Confluent's Golang client.
+It includes the implementation of the protobuf Record-Name-Strategy**, a feature that is currently not present in the original Confluent client, as they have not merged the related pull request (PR).
+This fork is primarily beneficial for users who specifically require this functionality

-** kfk-schemaregistry fix a bug in the schema-registry's cache lrucache.go (again, as they do not merge the PR)** .
-Note that without that cache's fix the cache never delete the last lruElements entry when the cache capacity is full(means that the allocate capacity of the cache won't be respected)
+**kfk-schemaregistry addresses a critical issue within the schema-registry's cache management in lrucache.go**.
+This fork addresses the issue due to the non-merging of a related pull request (PR) in the original project.
+Notably, without this cache fix, the cache fails to remove the last lruElements entry when it reaches its capacity limit, resulting in the cache's allocated capacity not being respected."

-** Note that the main drawback if you use confluent-kafka-go ** is that you will have twice the code of the schema-registry(as you got it by default when you install github.com/confluentinc/confluent-kafka-go/v2/kafka). ** However if you use a different client, then you can take advantage of this fork to interact with the schema-registry** .
+**Please note that when you use confluent-kafka-go, you end up with twice the code due to the schema-registry client**, which comes bundled with the official package by default. **However, if you opt for a different Kafka client, you can leverage this fork (kfk-schemaregistry) to seamlessly interact with the schema-registry.**

 ## Install